shodelta/Megapede/README.md

 [Rappipede Github](https://github.com/xoan/shellmo-rappipede)

 ###Making Megapede
- I just gathered each member's creation's good points and our challenge's experiments as one.
+ We just gathered each member's creation's good points and our challenge's experiments as one.

 ##Our printing environment##